PreMed and PreHealth

 “At Northeastern, I was a Biochemistry major and a human services minor.
 Sometime into my third year I realized I was very interested in becoming a physician-scientist.
 Now that I am pursuing a DO/PhD looking back at my experience with my biochemistry degree, co-ops and minor I feel that I got a really unique experience to prepare me for medical and graduate school.
 It was through experiences and opportunities at Northeastern that I was able to find the right path.
 With the help of my peers we started a Pre-Student of Osteopathic Medicine (Pre-SOMA) club on campus to explore different options in medicine.
 The Pre-Health office gave us tremendous support in preparing our applications and in getting the Pre-SOMA club off the ground.
 I found that the my biochemistry courses prepared me well for the basic science curriculum in my DO and PhD degrees and co-op and research on campus gave me the skills I need to work in a Microbiology research lab.”

 Whether interested in medical school, dental school, or veterinary school, students should research requirements and plan a program of study as early as possible in consultation with both their College of Science academic advisor and PreHealth Program advisor to ensure that requirements will be completed in a timely fashion.
-The PreHealth Advising Program provides support for Northeastern students who are planning to pursue doctoral-level training in medicine, including allopathic medicine (MD), dentistry, optometry, osteopathic medicine, podiatric medicine, and veterinary medicine.
+The PreMed and PreHealth Advising Program provides support for Northeastern students who are planning to pursue doctoral-level training in medicine, including allopathic medicine (MD), dentistry, optometry, osteopathic medicine, podiatric medicine, and veterinary medicine.

 Joey Kaston, Biology, 2014